Azure/azure-powershell/src/PrivateDns/PrivateDns/help/Remove-AzPrivateDnsVirtualNetworkLink.md

 ```

 ### -Overwrite
-When specifying the zone using a **PSPrivateDnsLink** object (passed via the pipeline or *Link* parameter), the zone is not deleted if it has been changed in Azure DNS since the local **PSPrivateDnsLink** object was retrieved.
+When specifying the zone using a **PSPrivateDnsVirtualNetworkLink** object (passed via the pipeline or *Link* parameter), the zone is not deleted if it has been changed in Azure DNS since the local **PSPrivateDnsVirtualNetworkLink** object was retrieved.
 This provides protection for concurrent zone changes.
 This can be suppressed using the *Overwrite* parameter, which deletes the zone regardless of concurrent changes.